How to choose the right stone for your project.

 Silestone is the largest supplier of engineered quartz in the world.
 They offer an impressive selection of colours.
-It is important to note that Silestone makes a significant number of these slabs in larger (jumbo) formats.
-This minimizes the number of seams required, and half-slabs are also available, which allow us to control material costs for your project.
+It is important to note that Silestone makes a significant number of these slabs in larger (jumbo) formats which helps minimizing the number of seams required.
 View Silestone’s website.

 Caesarstone is a very popular engineered quartz in North America, and with a wide range of appealing colours and patterns it is easy to see why.
 We sell the full range of these colours and would be happy to review them with you.
 See more on the Caesarstone website.

-Our warrantied sealer can protect against staining but cannot prevent etching.
+Regular sealing can help protect marble against staining but cannot prevent etching.

 Recently, varieties of “hard marble” like “Superwhite” have come to market that are much harder and less susceptible to etching.
 Ask us about this stone.

 Soapstone is a distinctive and handsome option.
-It is completely heat resistant, non-porous, feels somewhat softer to the touch and is normally oiled to highlight the subtle veining.
-This oiling also gives it the traditional dark charcoal or almost black appearance.
+It is completely heat resistant, non-porous, feels somewhat softer to the touch and is normally oiled or waxed to highlight the subtle veining.
+Oiling or waxing also gives it the traditional dark charcoal or almost black appearance.